How to Land the Best Jobs in Cyber Security [Includes Salary Data]

 Information Security Analyst

-U.S. News ranked Information Security Analyst as number three in its list of best technology jobs of 2015.
+This job is listed as #4 among Best Technology Jobs and #40 overall by U.S. News & World Report, which cites a median salary of $95,510.
+The U.S. Bureau of Labor Statistics reports median pay of $98,350.
 In this role your main duty will be to protect sensitive information.
 You will create the plans and implement strategies for preventing attacks, develop policies to protect the organization against such attacks, ensure compliance of policies, monitor data access and train other employees.

 Lead Software Security Engineer